-That may mean berries in the early summer, followed by beans, corn and then squash in the fall.
-However, you can find specific information for your area by doing an Internet search for your state plus the words “seasonal produce.”
+That may mean berries in the early summer, followed by beans, corn and squash in the fall.
+However, you can find specific information for your area by doing an internet search for your state, plus the words “seasonal produce.”

 2. Shop with a list

-Before heading to the store with only a few vague ideas of what you need, take the time to create a menu plan and a shopping list.
+Before heading to the store with only a few vague ideas of what you need, take the time to create a menu plan and a shopping list based on that.
 Having a plan can help you avoid impulse purchases that may be fattening as well as costly.

-3. Buy only what you’ll use
+3. Buy only what you will use

 4. Do your own prep work

-If you’re trying to stretch a meager grocery budget, do all of your own prep work.
 If you’re short on time during the week, consider setting aside an hour on the weekend to do all the chopping and peeling at once for a week’s worth of meals.
-Learn how to properly store them so they don’t discolor or spoil.
+Learn how to properly store produce so that it doesn’t discolor or spoil.

 5. Skip processed snacks

-You might be craving a bag of chips and a soda pop, but you’ll be better off with a hard-boiled egg and some water.
+You might crave a bag of chips and a soda pop, but you’ll be better off with a hard-boiled egg and some water.
 Processed foods are often loaded with simple carbs that can send your energy spiraling downward while leaving you hungry for more.

 6. Buddy up to your store managers

 Meats and produce often get marked down at least once a week.
-Ask your local department managers about markdown schedules so you can be there at the right time to get first dibs on the offerings.
+Ask the managers of these grocery store departments about markdown schedules so you can be there at the right time to get first dibs on the offerings.